Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 aqueduct (also called the ventricular mesocoeli).
 The nuclei of cranial nerves III and IV are located in the tegmentum portion of

 The substantia nigra is closely associated with motor system pathways of the basal ganglia.
-The human mesencephalon is archipallian in origin, meaning its general architecture is shared with the most ancient of vertebrates.
+The human mesencephalon is archipallian in origin, sharing its general architecture with the most ancient of vertebrates.
 Dopamine produced in the substantia nigra plays a role in motivation and habituation of species from humans to the most elementary animals such as insects.
 The midbrain is the smallest region in the brain and helps to relay information for vision and hearing.

 between the rest of the midbrain